Please find below the list of the most frequently asked questions about the RunDerby race series.

 Q) What is the RunDerby race series?

-A) A collection of 7 running races in or around the Derby area where you receive points based on your finishing position at each race.
-Up to the best 5 scores from the 7 available races count at the end of the series.
-If you score points in less than 5 races, your will appear on the league table but will not count towards the final league table standings.
+A) For 2019, it is a collection of 6 running races in or around the Derby area where you receive points based on your finishing position at each race.
+Up to the best 4 scores from the 6 available races count at the end of the series.
+If you score points in less than 4 races, your will appear on the league table but will not count towards the final league table standings.
 You can also gain points by volunteering at the races if you are unable to participate.

 Q) How do I enter the RunDerby race series?

 A) Just enter the races individually and your results will appear here automatically.

 Q) Do I need to be affiliated to a running or athletics club to score in the RunDerby race series?

 A) No, anyone completing one of the RunDerby race series races can score points.

 Q) What happens if I change age category during the RunDerby race series?